Methodology

 The Fatigue Radar scores every team 0-100 based on schedule density, travel distance, back-to-back flags, and minutes load.
 Higher score = more rested.
 A player on a 12-game over streak playing their third game in four nights carries less forward confidence than one with four days of rest.

-How Do the Five Pillars Combine Into One Edge Score?
+How Do the Six Edge Pillars Combine Into One Edge Score?